 Do Kickstart placements receive holiday and sick pay?

-When we submit the application for 30+ placements to DWP they will conduct due diligence on every prospective employer, to ensure your organisation is financially viable and able to support the roles proposed.
+When we submit applications to DWP they will conduct due diligence on every prospective employer, to ensure your organisation is financially viable and able to support the roles proposed.
 Each employer must be able confirm to us that the Kickstart placement(s) is not replacing existing or planned vacancies, or will cause existing employees, apprentices or contractors to lose work or reduce their working hours.
 We will also provide information of where the roles are based, how we will support you in delivering training and guidance to the Kickstarters and what the roles will entail (though this can be fairly brief at this stage).